Shop Subscribe

 3. Connect reading to the real world

 While you may not be able to hop a plane to a location mentioned in a book, using the internet for additional research and connections can really make a book come alive.
-Is the book set in rural New Hampshire while you live in Iowa?
+Is the book set in rural New Hampshire, while you live in Iowa?
 No problem.
 Use map services and websites to show kids what the setting would look like.
 Let students explore concepts connected to what they are reading so that reading becomes more exciting and more meaningful.
-Of course, you might be lucky enough to live nearby to something or some place mentioned in a book or story.
+Of course, you might be lucky enough to live near something or some place mentioned in a book or story.
 If so, consider a family field trip to explore and learn.

 Do you have additional tips for keeping summer reading fun?
 Please share them with us!